superannotateai/superannotate-python-sdk/docs/source/tutorial.sdk.rst

 .. warning::

-   Since the :ref:`sa.search_projects <ref_search_projects>` searches projects with prefix based (this is because the platform allows identically named projects), one needs to examine the :py:obj:`projects` to identify the looked for project, e.g.,
+   Since the the SuperAnnotate platform allows identically named projects, one needs to examine the :py:obj:`projects` to identify the looked for project, if identically named or identically prefix named projects exist, e.g.,

    .. code-block:: python